learn-co-curriculum/binary-and-hexadecimal/README.md

 if `n_0` is 4, `n_3` is A, `n_4` is F, and everything else is 0, then the value is 1024004, i.e. `FA004`

+Hexadecimal gets used because 1 hexdecimal digit maps perfectly to 1 byte of information.

+What's a byte?
+Well, a single binary digit is a "bit", 4 binary digits are a "nibble", 8 binary digits are a "byte", then we get into kilobytes, megabytes, and gigabytes.

+Say we have 2 bytes of information:

+`1000 1101 1111 0101`

+Assigning 1 hex digit per byte we get:

+`1000 1101 1111 0101`
+`   8    D    F    5`

+I think about this using decimal as an intermediate step.

+`1101` is `8 + 4 + 0 + 1 = 13`, and 13 is D in hex because `A = 10`, `B
+= 11`, `C = 12`, and `D = 13`.